kigster/arduino-library/README.md

 ### `Arduino::Library::Database`

-> Downloading the index of all libraries, and finding a library.
+> Downloading the index of all libraries, and searching for a library.

 You can load libraries from a local JSON file, or from a remote URL, eg: